List of Suits characters: Jeff Malone

 Jeff Malone, played by D.B.
 Woodside, is a senior SEC prosecutor who joins Pearson Specter as a senior partner at the beginning of season 4.
 He is also Jessica's lover.
 First appearing in the season premiere, he shows up unannounced at the firm's offices to see Harvey and Jessica, who is well aware of his feared reputation as a career prosecutor at the SEC.
 He informs them that Eric Woodall will soon be taking a position as a senior official at the New York office of the SEC, and will be pursuing a vendetta against Harvey by using his position to deliberately target Pearson Specter clients with disproportionately invasive scrutiny (the SEC's purview does not usually include formally investigating law firms).
 Malone offers to leave his position at the SEC and lead Pearson Specter's defense against Woodall in exchange for a senior partnership.
-Jessica initially balks at the offer because she doesn't appreciate Malone ambushing her and banking on her secret romantic relationship with him as leverage to coerce her to hire him.
+Jessica initially balks at the offer because she does not appreciate Malone ambushing her and banking on her secret romantic relationship with him as leverage to coerce her to hire him.
 She also had initially intended to assign this responsibility to Louis, but Harvey, impressed by Malone's brash approach, dismissively rejects the idea of Louis out of hand and convinces her to hire Malone instead.
 She does so but makes clear to Malone that the romantic side of their relationship is finished so long as they are colleagues.